-By the ISO handbook: a process is a set of coherent activities which transforms an input (anything received by the process whether it’s transforming or not) to output (the result of the process, like a product or advice).
+By the ISO handbook: a process is a set of coherent activities that transforms an input (anything received by the process whether it’s transforming or not) to output (the result of the process, like a product or advice).

 Juran and Hammer (ref.
 ISO 9000 Quality Systems Handbook, the 4th edition by David Hoyle, gave the same definition, but the difference is that Hammer added value to output for a customer.
-Davenport combined and sublimated Juran's and Hammers definition and said: “A process is a structured measured set of activities designed to produce a specified output for a particular customer or market.”
+Davenport combined and sublimated Juran's and Hammers's definition and said: “A process is a structured measured set of activities designed to produce a specified output for a particular customer or market.”